PLAN ACT-SAT TEST DATES

 IDENTIFY POSSIBLE COLLEGE MAJORS

 The college investment is now often $100,000 or more.
 Gone are the days of simply finding a college that fits.
-College, while it should be a fun and awesome 4-year experience, is a vehicle to a 40+ year career.
+College is a vehicle to a 40+ year career (and it should also be a fun and awesome 4-year experience).
 Nothing is worse than a student falling in love with a campus that doesn’t offer their best-fit major for their future career.

 WRITE YOUR RESUME